T-miracle/kotlin-docs-cn/docs/topics/k2-compiler-migration-guide.md

 Starting with Kotlin 2.0.0, the Kotlin K2 compiler is enabled by default.

-To upgrade the Kotlin version, change it to 2.0.0 in your [Gradle](gradle-configure-project.md#apply-the-plugin) and [Maven](maven.md#configure-and-enable-the-plugin) build scripts.
+To upgrade the Kotlin version, change it to 2.0.0 or a later release in your [Gradle](gradle-configure-project.md#apply-the-plugin) and
+[Maven](maven.md#configure-and-enable-the-plugin) build scripts.

 To have the best experience with IntelliJ IDEA or Android Studio, consider [enabling K2 mode](#support-in-ides)